OpenSpace/openspace.github.io/docs/tutorials/users/time.md

 {:toc}

 ## The Date/Time of the Simulation
- - Upon launch of the default profile, the simulation will be set to one day behind the current time.
+ - Upon launch of the default profile, the simulation will be set to one day behind the current time — this is to provide full coverage of Earth.
+Often, temporal data will not yet be available for the current date.
- - The date of the simulation can be change to any date.
+ - The date of the simulation can be changed to any date.
  - Solar System positional information is only available between 1850 and 2150.

 ## Changing the Rate of Time Change in the Simulation